claudialorusso/PugliaSostenibileGUI/README.md

 ### What is Puglia Sostenibile

-**Puglia Sostenibile** is a portable software that enables the user to monitor the presence of the *Sustainable Development Goals* (also known as *SDGs*) into italian normatives or laws.
+**Puglia Sostenibile** is a portable software that enables the user to monitor semantic consistency with the *Sustainable Development Goals* (also known as *SDGs*) within institutional documents such as, for instance, laws, strategies, planning acts, etc. , written in italian.

 ### Agenda 2030: A brief introduction

-Over the past few years, international and local organizations, sensitized by various events, including natural ones, with regard to future generations, have felt the need to intervene decisively in support of Sustainable Development.
+The sensitivity towards the relationships between man and environments, and of individuals among them, as well as the perception of responsibility towards future generations have progressively increased in decision-makers over the last few decades, leading to orient the action of instituzions and individuals in a decisive way towards Sustainable Development.

-Consequently, in September 2015, all 193 <a href="https://www.un.org/en/">United Nations</a> Countries, including Italy, conceived an action plan to contribute to global development, promote human well-being and protect the environment.
+In September 2015, all 193 <a href="https://www.un.org/en/">United Nations</a> Countries, including Italy, conceived an action plan to contribute to global development, promote human well-being and protect the environment.

-The need to guarantee a better present and future for our Planet and the people who inhabit it has resulted in the definition of **Sustainable Development Goals** - whose acronym is *SDGs* - to be achieved by 2030: this gives rise to the *Agenda 2030* which aims to act in a sustainable way and which consists of 17 goals divided into 169  targets in relation to the various domains of social and economic development.
+The need to guarantee a better present and future for our Planet and the people who inhabit it has resulted in the definition and sharing of **Sustainable Development Goals** - whose acronym is *SDGs* - to be achieved by 2030: this gives rise to the *Agenda 2030* which aims to act collectively in a sustainable way towards 17 goals divided into 169  targets in relation to the various domains of social and economic development.

 For further informations consult the <a href="https://sdgs.un.org/goals">United Nations</a> web page.